RESEARCHER & EDUCATOR

 iii) close-reading that subject's finer details, ones that, though often seemingly trivial at first glance, almost always, upon further investigation, unearth its complexities in new and exciting ways.

-Throughout her academic journey, Dr. Shchuka has consistently sought to creatively bridge the science and humanities fields in her research (H.BSc., Cell/Molecular Biology and English Literature, UToronto; M.A., Medical History and Humanities, UYork (UK); and Ph.D., Science, UToronto).
-Her research findings have been published in such peer-reviewed venues as Eighteenth-Century Fiction, The Palgrave Encyclopedia of Romantic-Era Women's Writing, Genes & Development, Molecular Human Reproduction, Medical History, PLoS Biology, and Genome Research.
-Most recently, Dr. Shchuka held a Visiting Fellowship at the University of Oxford's Bodleian Libraries, where she examined discourses of domestic violence-induced labour in legal court cases and understudied women's fiction.
+Throughout her academic journey, Dr. Shchuka has consistently sought to creatively bridge the sciences and humanities in her research (H.BSc., Cell/Molecular Biology and English Literature, University of Toronto; M.A., Medical History and Humanities, University of York (UK); and Ph.D., Science, University of Toronto).
+Her findings and insights have been published or are forthcoming in such peer-reviewed venues as Literature and Medicine, Eighteenth-Century Fiction, The Palgrave Encyclopedia of Romantic-Era Women's Writing, Genes & Development, Molecular Human Reproduction, Medical History, PLoS Biology, Eighteenth-Century Life, and Genome Research.
+Dr. Shchuka has also held archival research visiting fellowships at the Bodleian Libraries (Oxford University); the Lewis Walpole Library (Yale University); the Wilson Library (University of North Carolina at Chapel Hill); and Chawton House Library.

 Dr. Shchuka is exceptionally proud to have had her research supported by all three Canadian research funding agencies: the Natural Sciences and Engineering Research Council (NSERC, Ph.D.); the Canadian Institutes of Health Research (CIHR, Ph.D., project grant co-supervisor) and the Social Sciences and Humanities Research Council (SSHRC, PDF).